CravingCrates/AnkiCollab-Plugin/getting_started_maintainer.md

 ![A pop up window from AnkiCollab waiting for the user to choose which deck to publish.](https://i.imgur.com/Q8IaYmu.png)

-After clicking Publish Deck, a confirmation message will pop up and you will be able to view your deck on [AnkiCollab.com/Decks](https://www.ankicollab.com/decks).
+After clicking **Publish Deck**, a confirmation message will pop up and you will be able to view your deck on [AnkiCollab.com/Decks](https://www.ankicollab.com/decks).

 ![A blue arrow pointing to the title of a deck on the AnkiCollab website.](https://i.imgur.com/9NjMnVf.png)

-Click on the deck and you can see all the cards as well as the subscription key.
+Click on the deck and you can see all the cards as well as the **subscription key**. 🔑

 ![A blue arrow pointing to the subscription key of a deck on the AnkiCollab website.](https://i.imgur.com/jDP2QuQ.png)